kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tap.md

    [{"id":1,"name":"Dog","status":"available"},{"id":2,"name":"Cat","status":"pending"}]
    ```

-4. Go back to the logs of the TAP server and verify that you can see the request to the Petstore app.
+4. Go back to the logs of the tap server and verify that you can see the request to the Petstore app.

    Example output:
    ```